xqh180110910537/SMVDR/README.md

 Code for paper: Like an Ophthalmologist: Dynamic Selection Driven Multi-View Learning for Diabetic Retinopathy Grading

 You can train the model using `python train.py` and test it with `python test.py`.
+You can train the model using `python train.py` and test it with `python test.py`.
+Pretrained weights can be downloaded from [this link](https://drive.google.com/file/d/1pschFLlmKX0HODRJuKAMLAa9-69xF0I1/view?usp=drive_link).

 ```bibtex